Patrick Moraz: 1974–1978: Yes and start of solo career

-After the 1976 tour, Yes retreated to Montreux, Switzerland, to record their next album, Going for the One (1977).
-Some of the material had already been worked out by the time of their arrival; this included contributions to "Going for the One", "Wonderous Stories" and "Parallels" from Moraz.
+After the 1976 tour, Yes retreated from UK tax collectors to Montreux, Switzerland, to record their next album, Going for the One (1977).
+Some of the material had already been worked out by the time of their arrival; this included contributions to "Awaken", "Wonderous Stories" and "Parallels" from Moraz.
 However, during the early sessions, Moraz was told to leave in order to allow Wakeman to return to the band.
 Moraz spoke about his departure: "Even though, at the time, the split 'was not made to appear acrimonious', I suffered extremely and extensively.
 To be 'asked to leave' so suddenly put me in a lot of turmoil and disturbance ...
 I was never compensated for anything.
 I never ever got paid for any of my tour participation in the ... tour of 1976 ...
 I was entitled to a 20% cut from what the band was getting."
+In 2014, Chris Squire would suggest that a lack of a musical bond between Moraz and Steve Howe was the main artistic reason for Moraz and Yes parting company.

-Moraz continued with his solo career and released his second album, Out in the Sun (1977), which he wanted to sound "completely different and more liberated".
-He then moved to Brazil for a year and a half, and prepared material for his third album, Patrick Moraz (1978).
-During his time there, Moraz joined a Brazilian rock band, Vimana, with Lobão and Lulu Santos and Ritchie.
-He also recorded the keyboards in one of the most iconic songs of Brazilian music, called "Avohai", by Zé Ramalho.
+Moraz continued with his solo career and Charisma released his second album, Out in the Sun (1977), which he wanted to sound "completely different and more liberated".
+He then moved to Brazil for a year and a half, and prepared material for his third album.
+He wanted to title the album "Primitivization", but the record company chose to release it as Patrick Moraz (1978).
+During his time in Brazil, Moraz joined a Brazilian rock band, Vimana, with Lobão and Lulu Santos and Ritchie.
+He also recorded the keyboards in one of the most iconic songs of Brazilian music, "Avohai" by Zé Ramalho.